uosjapuelks/tp/docs/team/bryanelmer.md

 #### New Feature: Added the ability to save all items in Fridget.

 - What it does: Allows Fridget to remember all the items in the item list and shopping list before exiting the program.
-- Justification: This feature is necessary so that users will not lose their item and shopping lists upon re-entering the program.
+- Justification: This feature is necessary to ensure users do not lose their item list and shopping lists upon re-entering the program.
-- Highlights: All data is stored in separate texts files that can be edited manually for more advanced users.
-This allow users to transfer data from one instance of the program to another by replacing the data files.
+- Highlights: The data is stored in separate texts files which allow manual editing for more advanced users.
+This allows users to transfer data from one program instance to another by replacing the data files.

 <hr/>